 About the Florida Department of Health

-The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.
-Follow us on Facebook, Instagram and Twitter at @HealthyFla.
-For more information about the Florida Department of Health please visit www.FloridaHealth.gov.
+The Florida Department of Health, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county, and community efforts.
+To learn about resources in your area, contact your county health department.

 1U.S.
 Department of Health and Human Services, Centers for Disease Control and Prevention, Division of Cancer Prevention and Control. https://www.cdc.gov/cancer/breast/statistics/index.htm. (accessed 31 August 2022).